coltonk1/trackify-jobs/README.md

 ## License
 TrackifyJobs is proprietary software.
+This repository is public for transparency and portfolio purposes, but it is **not open source**.
+All rights are reserved.
+You may view the code, but you may not copy, modify, distribute, or use it in your own projects.

 - You may use the hosted service at [trackifyjobs.com](https://trackifyjobs.com).
 - You may not copy, modify, distribute, or self-host this codebase.